cgloeckner/pyvtt/README.md

 - query your public IP, set up your game in the browser
 - send the play-link to your players to join

+# Notes
+- Images up to 150kb are handled as tokens
+- Images larger 2mb are handled as backgrounds

 # GM not local?
 start with `--lazy` to skip IP-checking for GM-routes